atharvagithub/middleware-technology/README.md

 9. Once docker pulls all the images you can access your application on "http://localhost:3000"

+NOTE - To check swagger just add swagger-ui.html at the end of backend host, for example http://localhost:8087/swagger-ui.html

 ################## Check Project Car.docx file for more info ##################